-25. Student Drivers
+24. Student Drivers

-Student vehicles parked on school grounds are subject to be searched at any time.
+Student driving vehicles parked on school grounds are subject to be searched at any time.
 Grounds for search: reasonable suspicion of weapons, drugs, alcohol, other contraband or any circumstances which may endanger the health or safety of the students or staff at SVHS.
+Leaving campus without permission will be grounds for immediate consequences at the discretion of administration.

-26. Worker Permits
+25. Worker Permits